 - Pay for medical expenses

 Furthermore, most personal loans are not backed by any form of collateral, like a car or home, because they’re unsecured.
-This makes them less risky since your personal assets won’t be at risk.
+This makes them less risky for you since your personal assets won’t be at risk.
 But in the event you are unable to make payments and default on the loan, your credit rating could take a hit.